mikhailusov/laravel7-docker/README.md

     $ docker run -p 80:8080 laravel7-docker

-See the PHP info on http://localhost
+See your Laravel home page at http://localhost

 Or mount your own code to be served by PHP-FPM & Nginx